ʻAhoʻeitu: Royal lineage

 From 'Aho'eitu, the Tu'i Tonga Dynasty that once reigned over Tonga and its historical territories is descended.
-Although the Tu'i Tonga title itself now lies defunct, the succession continues through the noble title of Kalaniuvalu as of 1865, when the last Tu'i Tonga, His Majesty Sanualio Laufilitonga, died, leaving his son, the Lord Kalaniuvalu (né Viliami Fatafehi-'o-Lapaha), as the successor to a disgraced legacy.
+Although the Tu'i Tonga title itself now lies defunct, the succession continues through the noble title of Kalaniuvalu as of 1865, when the last Tu'i Tonga, His Majesty Sanualio Laufilitonga, died, leaving his nephew, the Lord Kalaniuvalu (né Viliami Fatafehi-'o-Lapaha) as his successor as he had no children of his own.
+When his nephew received title of Tuitonga, he gave up the title to Taufa ahau the first.
 The current sovereign of Tonga, HM Tupou VI, is directly descended from Laufilitonga through the latter's daughter, the Lady Lavinia Veiongo, who was Kalaniuvalu's twin sister, which accords the Tupou Dynasty with customary seniority over Kalaniuvalu and his descendants courtesy of the old Fahu System of Tongan kinship.
-Apart from this, the House of Tupou are also directly descended from 'Aho'eitu as the rightful successors of the Tu'i Kanokupolu lineage, which was a junior branch of the royal bloodline tasked with governing the rebellious Hihifo district of Tongatapu.
-In this regard, it can be reasoned that the Tu'i Tonga dynasty and its kingship are still extant, making it the second oldest surviving royal dynasty after the imperial Yamato dynasty of Japan.
+Apart from this, the House of Tupou are also directly descended from 'Aho'eitu as the Tu'i Kanokupolu line which broke off from the Tu'i Halatakalaua line, originally came from the Tu'i Tonga line.
+(Tu'i Halatakalaua started from the brother of the Tu'i Tonga) In this regard, it can be reasoned that the Tu'i Tonga dynasty and its kingship are still extant, making it the second oldest surviving royal dynasty after the imperial dynasty of Japan.

 'Aho'eitu's older brothers were: